All Episodes

 And that is where the temporary worker program comes in.

-Crawl across the desert and die as the some are.
+Crawl across the desert and die?

-I mean, some are crawling, most are in the backs of vans, some just, you know, grab a little backpack and cross the border.
+Some just, you know, grab a little backpack and cross the border.

-Um at any rate, Byron Dorgan also speaking about the guest worker program.
+At any rate, Byron Dorgan also speaking about the guest worker program.

 We're talking about a proposal that says, by the way, there are millions more who are not now living in this country that we wish to invite in on this basis to assume American jobs.